Patient's Query

 1. Bone loss happens in the jaw.
 The bone underlying the tooth is like soil.
 If there are no tree roots to hold the soil, soil erosion happens.
 Likewise, without a tooth, bone thickness in the extracted area will gradually reduce and become slim.

 2. We will shift to a unilateral chewing pattern (we tend to chew more on the other side and will avoid using our extracted side).
-This may lead to asymmetrical face especially in the period of jaw growth (14 to 21 years of age).
-Also, our chewing muscles of the face will lose support from the tooth and will start to sink in.
+This may lead to an asymmetrical face, especially in the period of jaw growth (14 to 21 years of age).
+Also, our facial chewing muscles will lose support from the tooth and will start to sink in.
 This can also lead to loss of facial symmetry.

 3. The nearby tooth starts drifting and slanting due to loss of support from the extracted tooth and bone.
 This is called mesial migration.
-This can lead to TMJ, bite and jaw issues in the future.
-Ideally, replacement of the extracted tooth is done to prevent mesial migration (shifting), bone loss in the extracted space and to resume bilateral chewing pattern.
-Hence balance in our bite and facial structure will be maintained.
+This can lead to TMJ, bite, and jaw issues in the future.
+Ideally, replacement of the extracted tooth is done to prevent mesial migration (shifting), bone loss in the extracted space, and to resume a bilateral chewing pattern.
+Hence, balance in our bite and facial structure will be maintained.

 I hope this helps.